-HERA Campaigns: In 2016, we tested our hypotheses in four HERA missions (16 participants over a one-year time period), and we plan to continue testing our hypotheses with HERA missions in 2017.
+HERA Campaigns: We anticipate testing our hypotheses in four HERA missions (16 participants over a one-year time period).
+We have currently completed the first wave of the HERA campaign.
 Prior to analog participation, we collected relevant personality characteristics and demographic information of participants, leveraging pre-existing data on these characteristics where possible.
 Our objective is to integrate the work of this study as seamlessly as possible into the natural workflow of HERA non-astronaut crew members.
 To accomplish this, we identified transitions between independent and interdependent tasks that are performed regularly by all crew members and for which performance data is already available.
 In other words, we did not introduce any new tasks, but rather utilized the existing maintenance and other payload tasks which were scheduled to occur during the mission.
 With this information in mind, we were able to select a finalized series of "task-transition-task" episodes to serve as the focal point of the study.
 After the completion of the second task, crew members completed a brief survey about their engagement and residual engagement in the tasks.
 Individuals in HERA mission control recorded notes about crew member task effectiveness.
+Because the campaign is only recently completed, and we have yet to gain access to performance information for this first wave, we are currently unable to comment on the data findings.